Skip to main content

 Note

-The DevExpress AI Chat Control (AIChatControl) can only be used in WPF applications that target the .NET 8+ framework.
+The DevExpress AI Chat Control (AIChatControl) can only be used in WPF applications that target the .NET 8+ and newer frameworks.

-The AI Chat Control allows you to incorporate an interactive, Copilot-inspired chat-based UI within your WPF application.
-This control leverages BlazorWebView to reuse the DevExpress Blazor AI Chat component (DxAIChat).
-To use the WPF AI Chat Control you must have one of the following active subscriptions:
+The AI Chat Control allows you to embed an interactive, Copilot-inspired chat interface in your WPF application.
+It uses BlazorWebView to host the DevExpress Blazor AI Chat component (DxAIChat).

 View Example: AI Chat